Who plays mobile games?

 While this may be frowned on by pc or console gamers, 60% of mobile gamers identify as gamers.
 For most, gaming comes only after social apps in terms of importance and often overtakes it in terms of playing time.
 Many players even prefer games over social media or television.

 A lot can be said about the difference between male and female gamers.
 While 27.8% of the gaming industry is female, they account for 51% of mobile gamers.
 Men are more likely than women to pay for games.
 They are also more likely to invest in gaming gear and accessories.

-Men tend to favour strategy, sports, action adventure, and shooter games, while women enjoy a broader scope that includes puzzles, simulation, and arcade games.
-48% of women list puzzle as their favourite category.
+Men tend to favor strategy, sports, action-adventure, and shooter games, while women enjoy a broader scope that includes puzzles, simulation, and arcade games.
+48% of women list puzzles as their favorite category.

 Types of gamers

-While it may seem crude to categorise large numbers of people in just three categories, there is enough data to show that gamers can easily be grouped into five categories, with some overlap.
+While it may seem crude to categorize large numbers of people in just three categories, there is enough data to show that gamers can easily be grouped into five categories, with some overlap.

 Parents make a surprisingly large portion of gamers.
 Games Candy Crush or Quell+ are particularly popular with them as a way to pass time.
 Like millennials, most are educated females in high-income areas.
-Since they are often the prime decision makers in terms of family budget, they are the prime target for advertisers.
-This explains the financial success of games like Candy Crush, that brings its developers millions of US dollars every day.
+Since they are often the prime decision-makers in terms of family budget, they are the prime target for advertisers.
+This explains the financial success of games like Candy Crush, which brings its developers millions of US dollars every day.

 3. High-income gamers

 High-income gamers are split between males and females and distributed over urban and suburban areas.
 Since they have other specific interests, they are a prime target for advertisers for financial products among other things.

 While these categories of gamers may be fluid, with plenty of overlap, they are still valid for market research, as different groups of people are likely to behave in different ways.
 And, whatever kind of gamer you are, you are sure to find hundreds of games you like here at GameMine.com